Hartmannsolution/thoughts/recipes.md

 røres sammen til en creme
 6 store æbler skrælles og skæres i mindre tern
 Kom i fad med 1 dl vand og strø ½ spsk vanillesukker over.
 Smør cremen over æblerne og bag ved 200 grader til overfladen er brun og lækker (omkring 30 min).

+### Crepes
+milk (300 ml)
+flour (175 ml)
+pinch salt
+sugar (10 ml), optional
+3 eggs, beaten with a whisk
+2 tbsp.  melted butter (25 ml)

+Combine the milk with sifted flour in a medium bowl.
+Whisk to blend all the flour in.
+Add sugar, if using, and salt.
+Add the beaten eggs and whisk until batter is smooth.
+Strain if desired.
+Batter should resemble loose cream.
+If making crepes, same day, let rest in fridge for 30 minutes.
+Then remove and add melted butter.
+Note, if you refrigerate batter for longer, you need to add butter before chilling or it will not blend with mixture.
+Lightly butter an 8 inch crepe pan over medium high heat.
+Using a paper towel , wipe some melted butter over entire pan.
+Pour 2 Tbsp.
+(25 ml) batter into the top of pan and swirl around so batter reaches the outer edges of pan evenly.
+Cook 1st side for 50 seconds - 1 minute..
+Flip and cook other side for 30 seconds.
+Repeat with remaining batter.

+## cakes and cookies
+### oat cookies for next try
+- 2 dl unrefined sugar
+- 3 dl coconut oil melted, or light olive oil
+- 4 eggs
+- 1 teaspoon vanilla extract
+- 4 dl rolled oats
+- 3 dl whole wheat pastry flour
+- 2 teaspoons aluminum free baking powder
+- 1 dl wheat germ, oat bran also works well or use husk or chopped flax seeds.
+- 2 dl choc chips and 2 cup walnuts/almonds/peanut chopped lightly.

+- Preheat oven to 180 C.
+- Line two cookie sheets with parchment paper and set aside.
+- Use 4 cookie baking sheets at once, much faster
+- Mix wet and dry ingredients seperately
+- Combine until all of the ingredients are mix thoroughly.
+- With a medium cookie scoop, place cookie batter onto prepared cookies sheets.
+- Flatten them out with the palm of your hand slightly and bake for 12-14 minutes.

+Cool cookies on the cookie sheet for 2-3 minutes before transferring them to a wire rack to cool completely.

+### oat cookies from jools oliver (a bit boring and dry).
+200-250 g. oat flakes (amount depends on whether almonds, chocolate and seeds are added) 100 g. flour
+½ tsp baking soda
+1 tsp mixed spice (cinnemon, ginger, cardemom)
+1 handful of raisins
+1 tbsp of mixed seeds (sunflower, pumpkin)
+10 chopped almonds (optional)
+Optionally add chocolate chips
+Mix it
+In another bowl mix
+100 g. butter
+50 g. brown sugar
+50 g. white sugar
+1 egg
+Form about 24 cookies (12 on each sheet) or roll in baking paper and freeze.
+Then when needed cut slices from frozen and bake (2-3 min more when frozen).
+Cook in oven 180 degrees for 8-10 min.